JoanComasFdz/aws-lambda-dotnet6/LambdaWithMinimalApiNoController/src/LambdaWithMinimalApiNoController/Readme.md

 # Description
-This is the same as the [LambdaWithMinimalApi](..\..\LambdaWithMinimalApi), but the controller is removed and the methods are written directly into the ```Program.cs```, becoming a real minimal api in one single file.
+This is the same as the [LambdaWithMinimalApi](..\..\LambdaWithMinimalApi) so follow the instructions in that readme

+Here, the controller is removed and the methods are written directly into the ```Program.cs```, becoming a real minimal api in one single file.

 Unfortunately, an important limitation are filters, which are not supported in .NET6.
 They are available in .NET 7 though.